librick/blog/content/posts/love-letter-to-ose/index.md

 ![Rebar PowerCube frame](2021-09-ose-powercube-rebar-frame.jpg "For our PowerCube, we used a simple rebar frame")

 Modularity also allows for horizontal scaling.
 To add more power you only have to add more PowerCubes.
-As long as the requisitite connections can handle the stress, you can combine power output at scale.
+As long as the requisite connections can handle the stress, you can combine power output at scale.

 ## Day-to-Day Life at Factor&nbsp;e&nbsp;Farm